Annoor-Hospital/pacs-integration-page/index.md

 Our PACS integration was guided by a number of wishes / goals.
 Some of the main goals were:

 1. X-rays can be taken if needed without placing an order in the EMR system.
-This flexability is primarily to have an X-ray procedure that will work even if the EMR system goes offline, or if technical problems arises in the PACS ordering system.
+This flexability is primarily to have an X-ray procedure even if the EMR system goes offline, or if technical problems arises in the PACS ordering system.
-1. The X-ray technician can assign an accession number to X-rays at the modality according to a seperate hand-written record.
-This allows the X-ray system to be able to function if needed without the EMR, and is in keeping with previous X-ray procedures.
+1. The X-ray technician can assign an accession number to X-rays at the modality according to a seperate hand-written record system.
+This helps the X-ray system to be able to function without the EMR if needed, and is in keeping with previous procedures.
 1. X-ray DICOM files from prior to 2017 should be loaded into the PACS system, and doctors should have the ability to find and view these X-rays.
 1. It must be possible for a Radiologist to review X-ray images and provide a radiologist note.